 You must meet the financial requirement.
 You cannot access any public funds for your maintenance during your stay in the UK.
 This means when you stay in the UK, you and your partner in the UK must be able to take care of the financial requirements of both of you.
 Your British partner who is a sponsor, in this case, must be able to demonstrate that their gross annual income is a minimum £18,600.

 How long can you stay once granted the visa

-If you are looking for Expert Advise and assistance with your application, please contact Visa and Migration Ltd on 02034111261.
+If you are looking for Expert Advice and assistance with your application, please contact Visa and Migration Ltd on 02034111261.